kinsi55/BSTransparentWall/README.md

 ## For developers

 ### Contributing to TransparentWall
-In order to build this project, please create the file `TransparentWall.csproj.user` and add your Beat Saber directory path to it in the project directory like this.
+In order to build this project, please create the file `TransparentWall.csproj.user` and add your Beat Saber directory path to it in the project directory.
 This file should not be uploaded to GitHub and is in the .gitignore.

 ```xml